augcog/tai/edugpt/README.md

 ![image](https://user-images.githubusercontent.com/89479282/206497774-47d960cd-1aeb-4fba-9af5-1f9d6ff41f00.gif)

 EduGPT utilizes Zephyr 7B Beta as its open-source base model, with Zephyr-7B-β being a fine-tuned iteration of mistralai/Mistral-7B-v0.1.
 To enhance its capabilities, EduGPT leverages a Retrieval-augmented Generation (RAG) agent.
-This is achieved through the utilization of the local_handle_response function in edugpt/src/responses.py, allowing EduGPT to seamlessly access contextual information and deliver accurate responses to students' inquiries.
+The RAG agent is utilized in the local_handle_response function in edugpt/src/responses.py.
+This function allows the response of the EduGPT bot to be complemented through course content that was already embedded for easy access.
+By sorting through the vector database and comparing similarities, the response will be able to pull from relevant information to address the student's question.
+This allows EduGPT to seamlessly access contextual information and deliver accurate responses to students' inquiries.

 ## Contents